lalalune/Terminator/README.md

 2. I try to open source the code in the next few days.

-3. I am also looking for more computing resources (16+ 80GB GPUs) to construct large-scale experiments.

 ## Dicussion

 If you have any questions, you can contact me by harviezzw@gmail.com.